k2view-academy/K2View-Academy/articles/26_fabric_security_mk/10a_fabric_master_key_integrated_with_kms.md

    >  * Changes in the config.ini file are performed on all Fabric nodes.

-2. Set certificate when needed for trust, as any communication with external servers.
+2. Ensure that Fabric trusts the TLS certificate presented by the Fortanix KMS endpoint.

+   If the Fortanix certificate or its issuing Certificate Authority (CA) is not already trusted by the Fabric Java runtime, add the required certificate to the Fabric truststore before activating the key.

+   See [Trusting External TLS Services](/articles/99_fabric_infras/03_3_Trusting_External_TLS_Services.md) for instructions on retrieving and importing certificates using `get-certificate.sh`, importing an existing certificate using `certificates.sh addtrust`, and configuring the Fabric truststore.

-2. In Fabric console/terminal, run this command: ``activatekey name='<name>' generatorType='Java_AES' storeType='FORTANIX_KMS'``.
+3. In Fabric console/terminal, run this command: `activatekey name='<name>' generatorType='Java_AES' storeType='FORTANIX_KMS'`.

 ## Symmetric and Asymmetric Master Key Encryption Types